What is a Notice of Assignment (NOA) and why does Constrafor file it (for New York projects)?

 Key Takeaways

-- Definition: In New York, a Notice of Assignment is a legal document that assigns payment rights from a Subcontractor to a third party, such as Constrafor.
+- Definition: A Notice of Assignment is a legal document that assigns payment rights from a contractor to a third party, such as Constrafor.

 - Filing Variation: County Clerks may index NOAs differently.

-- Constrafor’s Requirement: NOAs are required for Subcontractors in New York State using the Early Pay Program to ensure proper payment handling and legal compliance.
+- Constrafor’s Requirement: NOAs are required for contractors using the Early Pay Program to ensure proper payment handling and legal compliance.

 - Benefits: Filing an NOA ensures transparency, reduces legal risks, and protects all parties in construction financing.